flashmob/maildir-processor/README.md

 ## About

 This package is a _Processor_ for the Go-Guerrilla default `Backend` interface implementation.
-Typical use for this package is if you would like to add the ability to deliver emails to Maildir folders, using the default Go-Guerrilla backend gateway.
+Typical use for this package is if you would like to add the ability to deliver emails to Maildir folders, using Go-Guerrilla's backend gateway.

 ## Usage

-Import

  `"github.com/flashmob/maildir-processor"` to your Go-guerrilla project.
-Import `"github.com/flashmob/go-guerrilla/backends"` assuming your have done already, assummg you have imported the go-guerrilla package already.
+Import `"github.com/flashmob/go-guerrilla/backends"` assuming your have done already, assuming you have imported the go-guerrilla package already.

 Somewhere at the top of your code, maybe in your `init()` function, add